 There are predatory mites that will eat the bad spider mites that are dining on your plants.
-Of course, this solution is better for outdoor plants because you won't want a bunch of bugs in your house.
+Of course, this solution is better for outdoor plants because you will not want a bunch of bugs in your house.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus